 However, when software programming emerged as a logistical discipline that requires complex puzzle-solving, women were immediately discouraged and their competencies questioned.

 It is largely due to the history of how the perception of the field changed, that there are so few female programmers today.
-It is important to note, however, that the discipline didn't change ? only the way it was viewed did.
+It is important to note, however, that the discipline didn't change - only the way it was viewed was.

 Unfortunately, perception still plays a huge role in the industry.
 Computer programming is assumed to be dominated by a specific stereotype, which has become strongly embedded in people's psyches.
 Viewed by some as belonging to a group of socially-awkward male "geeks", the field of computer programming has remained unappealing to females worldwide.

-According to the National Center for Women & Information Technology, only 18% of all computer science degrees were received by women in 2010 in the US, and only 25% of the computing workforce was made up of women in 2009.
+According to the National Center for Women and Information Technology, only 18% of all computer science degrees were received by women in 2010 in the US, and only 25% of the computing workforce were made up of women in 2009.
 As of 2013, only 20% of all US computer programmers were female.